rebcabin/masr/specs.md

-"Specification" derives from the verb "to specify."
-"To specify" means "to describe specifically: clearly, explicitly, precisely, unambiguously."
-Also, "to specify" means "to distinguish a class of objects from others that might seem similar at first glance, say to distinguish ships from boats."
+The noun "Specification" derives from the verb "to specify."
+"To specify" means "to describe specifically, clearly, explicitly, precisely, unambiguously."
+Also, "to specify" means "to distinguish objects from others that seem similar, say to distinguish ships from boats."

-A major use-case for specifications is for checking instances against specs: "does this instance hash-map meet the general specification of hash-maps of this type?"
+The main use-case for specifications is for checking instances against specs: "does this instance hash-map meet the general specification for hash-maps of this type?"
 For example, "does `(Integer 4 [])`, syntax sugar for a hash-map instance, meet the general specification of an ASR `ttype`, which describes an infinite class of instances?"

-In MASR, specs describe sets of valid or conforming values, and MASR type checking is often just finding out whether an instance inhabits a certain specified set.
+In MASR, specs describe mathematical _sets_ of valid or conforming values, and MASR type checking is often just checking whether an instance inhabits a certain specified set.

 Therefore, a type system like like MASR's can act